ietf-wg-cellar/flac-specification/flac.md

 ## Media type registration

 The following information serves as the registration form for the "audio/flac" media type.
-This media type is applicable for FLAC audio packaged in its native container.
-FLAC audio packaged in another container will take on the media type of its container, for example audio/ogg when packaged in an Ogg container or video/mp4 when packaged in a MP4 container alongside a video track.
+This media type is applicable for FLAC audio that is not packaged in a container as described in [section container mappings](#container-mappings).
+FLAC audio packaged in such a container will take on the media type of that container, for example audio/ogg when packaged in an Ogg container or video/mp4 when packaged in a MP4 container alongside a video track.

 ```
    Type name: audio